knative/docs/docs/admin/install/eventing/install-eventing-with-yaml.md

         <!-- TODO(https://github.com/knative/docs/issues/2153): Add more Channels here -->

-## Optional: Install a broker layer:
+## Optional: Install a Broker layer:

-The tabs below expand to show instructions for installing the broker layer.
+The tabs below expand to show instructions for installing the Broker layer.
-Follow the procedure for the broker of your choice:
+Follow the procedure for the Broker of your choice:

 <!-- This indentation is important for things to render properly. -->
 === "Apache Kafka Broker"

-    The following commands install the Apache Kafka broker, and run event routing in a system namespace, `knative-eventing`, by default.
+    The following commands install the Apache Kafka Broker and run event routing in a system namespace.
+The `knative-eventing` namespace is used by default.

-    1. Install the Kafka controller by entering the following command:
+    1. Install the Kafka controller by running the following command:

         ```bash
         kubectl apply -f {{ artifact(org="knative-sandbox",repo="eventing-kafka-broker",file="eventing-kafka-controller.yaml")}}
         ```

-    1. Install the Kafka broker data plane by entering the following command:
+    1. Install the Kafka Broker data plane by running the following command:

         ```bash
         kubectl apply -f {{ artifact(org="knative-sandbox",repo="eventing-kafka-broker",file="eventing-kafka-broker.yaml")}}
         ```

-    For more information, see the [Kafka broker](../../../eventing/broker/kafka-broker/README.md) documentation.
+    For more information, see the [Kafka Broker](../../../eventing/broker/kafka-broker/README.md) documentation.

 === "MT-Channel-based"

-    The following command installs an implementation of broker that utilizes channels and runs event routing components in a System Namespace, providing a smaller and simpler installation.
+    This implementation of Broker uses Channels and runs event routing components in a system namespace, providing a smaller and simpler installation.

+    * Install this implementation of Broker by running the command:

         ```bash
         kubectl apply -f {{ artifact(repo="eventing",file="mt-channel-broker.yaml")}}
         ```

-    To customize which broker channel implementation is used, update the following ConfigMap to specify which configurations are used for which namespaces:
+        To customize which Broker Channel implementation is used, update the following ConfigMap to specify which configurations are used for which namespaces:

         ```yaml
         apiVersion: v1
         kind: ConfigMap
         metadata:
           name: config-br-defaults
           namespace: knative-eventing
         data:
           default-br-config: |
             # This is the cluster-wide default broker channel.
             clusterDefault:
               brokerClass: MTChannelBasedBroker
               apiVersion: v1
               kind: ConfigMap
               name: imc-channel
               namespace: knative-eventing
             # This allows you to specify different defaults per-namespace,
             # in this case the "some-namespace" namespace will use the Kafka
             # channel ConfigMap by default (only for example, you will need
             # to install kafka also to make use of this).
             namespaceDefaults:
               some-namespace:
                 brokerClass: MTChannelBasedBroker
                 apiVersion: v1
                 kind: ConfigMap
                 name: kafka-channel
                 namespace: knative-eventing
         ```

         The referenced `imc-channel` and `kafka-channel` example ConfigMaps would look like:

         ```yaml
         apiVersion: v1
         kind: ConfigMap
         metadata:
           name: imc-channel
           namespace: knative-eventing
         data:
           channelTemplateSpec: |
             apiVersion: messaging.knative.dev/v1
             kind: InMemoryChannel
         ---
         apiVersion: v1
         kind: ConfigMap
         metadata:
           name: kafka-channel
           namespace: knative-eventing
         data:
           channelTemplateSpec: |
             apiVersion: messaging.knative.dev/v1alpha1
             kind: KafkaChannel
             spec:
               numPartitions: 3
               replicationFactor: 1
         ```

     !!! warning
-        In order to use the KafkaChannel make sure it is installed on the cluster as discussed above.
+        In order to use the KafkaChannel, ensure that it is installed on your cluster, as mentioned previously in this topic.

 === "RabbitMQ Broker"

-    You can install the RabbitMQ broker by following the instructions in the [RabbitMQ Knative Eventing Broker README](https://github.com/knative-sandbox/eventing-rabbitmq/tree/main/broker).
+    * Install the RabbitMQ Broker by following the instructions in the [RabbitMQ Knative Eventing Broker README](https://github.com/knative-sandbox/eventing-rabbitmq/tree/main/broker).

-    For more information, see the [RabbitMQ broker](https://github.com/knative-sandbox/eventing-rabbitmq) in GitHub.
+    For more information, see the [RabbitMQ Broker](https://github.com/knative-sandbox/eventing-rabbitmq) in GitHub.

 ## Install optional Eventing extensions